facelessuser/pyluxa4/docs/src/markdown/cli.md

 Commands must contain:

-- `type` which is the command type, and is the name of the commands mentioned above.
+- `cmd` which is the command type, and is the name of the commands mentioned above.
 - `days` which can be either a single string or list of string values representing days of the week: `mon`, `tue`, `wen`, `thu`, `fri`, `sat`, or `sun`.
 You can also use `wke` to specify the weekend or `wkd` to specify weekdays.
   `all` would mean all days.